Power Gauge Report is an investing newsletter run by Marc Chaikin.

 7) There's Been A Lot OF BIG Losers So Far

-It's down 11% but the market is down about 16% in the time these stocks have been recommended.
+It's down 11%, but the market was down about 16% at the time these stocks were recommended.

 However, Marc doesn't include most of the stocks he told his readers to sell after losing 30%.